Privacy Notice

 A Privacy Notice (also known as a Fair Processing Notice) is a statement from an organisation that describes how they collect, use, retain and share any personal information held about an individual or individuals.
 Issuing a Privacy Notice is part of our commitment to ensure that we are processing your personal information fairly, lawfully, and keeping you informed throughout.

-CPFT will be taking part in the My Care Record programme which is an approach to improving care by joining up health and care information.
+CPFT are part of the My Care Record programme which is an approach to improving care by joining up health and care information.
 Wherever possible, health and care professionals will be able to access your records from other services when it's needed for your care.
 The privacy notice for the programme can be found here.

 Who we are